 All of the above information is valuable to know about your own patient population, as well knowing how your population mix can make a difference to your performance scores.
 CMS includes factors such as these in case mix adjustment calculations to help level the playing field when comparing scores between hospices that are serving different areas with different attributes.

 What Can Influence Hospice CAHPS Survey Response Rate?

 It is important to make caregivers aware that s/he may receive a survey.
-If they expect to receive the survey, or at least is aware of the possibility of it, they will know why they received it and will be more likely to respond.
+If they expect to receive the survey, or are at least aware of the possibility of it, they will know why they received it and will be more likely to respond.

 Caregivers will also be more likely to respond if they understand how the data will and will not be used.
 This is definitely a challenge for Hospice CAHPS given CMS regulations and restrictions regarding communicating with caregivers about the Hospice CAHPS survey.

 Hospices can inform caregivers that they may receive a survey.
 They cannot communicate in any way that would present bias into the survey results or attempt to sway participant responses.
-Additionally,